Hoover Institution – Bias and Credibility

 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-• Overall, we rate Hoover Institution as Right-Center biased based on economic positions that align with the conservative right, coupled with left-leaning libertarian social stances.
-We also rate them High for factual reporting due to a clean fact check record.
+• Overall, we rate Hoover Institution as right-center biased based on economic positions that align with the conservative right, coupled with left-leaning libertarian social stances.
+We also rate them Mixed for factual reporting due to a failed fact check and other examples of false claims.

 Detailed Report